Likelihood principle: The law of likelihood

 is the degree to which the observation x supports parameter value or hypothesis a against b.
 If this ratio is 1, the evidence is indifferent; if greater than 1, the evidence supports the value a against b; or if less, then vice versa.

 In Bayesian statistics, this ratio is known as the Bayes factor, and Bayes' rule can be seen as the application of the law of likelihood to inference.

 In frequentist inference, the likelihood ratio is used in the likelihood-ratio test, but other non-likelihood tests are used as well.
 The Neyman–Pearson lemma states the likelihood-ratio test is equally statistically powerful as the most powerful test for comparing two simple hypotheses at a given significance level, which gives a frequentist justification for the law of likelihood.

 Combining the likelihood principle with the law of likelihood yields the consequence that the parameter value which maximizes the likelihood function is the value which is most strongly supported by the evidence.
-This is the basis for the widely used method of maximum likelihood.
+This is one basis for the widely used method of maximum likelihood.

 History

 The likelihood principle was first identified by that name in print in 1962 (Barnard et al., Birnbaum, and Savage et al.), but arguments for the same principle, unnamed, and the use of the principle in applications goes back to the works of R.A.
 Fisher in the 1920s.
+The likelihood principle has not been adopted by the frequentist approach to inference.
 The law of likelihood was identified by that name by I. Hacking (1965).
 More recently the likelihood principle as a general principle of inference has been championed by A.W.F.
 Edwards.
 The likelihood principle has been applied to the philosophy of science by R. Royall.

 Birnbaum (1962) initially argued that the likelihood principle follows from two more primitive and seemingly reasonable principles, the conditionality principle and the sufficiency principle: